 Most of us had some idea about when we will lose our pre-baby weight or fit into our jeans again.
 Some of us may even have some expectations for what our workout schedule would look like after the baby arrives.
 Maybe like squeezing in workouts during naptime . . . sound familiar?

-While we all have expectations of getting back into shape post-baby, it’s important to listen to your body and your doctor and take things slow.
+While we all expect to get back into shape post-baby, it’s important to listen to your body and your doctor and take things slow.
 There’s no need to rush the post-baby workouts.
 Especially in that first month with a newborn!
 You just created a life!
 Seriously, let your body heal and take things at your own pace.

 Plus, remember that “I should sleep when my baby sleeps” thing?
 Well, on the rare chance that you have a full hour to catch up on rest, sometimes it should take precedence over a workout during the early weeks or even months.